MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-1-Upload assets.md

 ### What you’ll need:
 - A computer or VM with a Dynamics 365 Customer Insights - Journeys environment
-- 12 image files to be used in marketing content.
-These can be found in the AllFiles folder on GitHub under Labs/Content Images.
+- The image files to be used in marketing content.
+These can be found in your authorized lab host, or in the **MB-280T03-Assets.zip** file in the Instructions/Labs/Media folder in the GitHub repository.
+Ask your trainer if you have trouble finding them.

 ### Exercise 1: Prepare marketing assets
 ## Task 1: Upload images to the asset library
 1. Download the image files from the resource documents.
 Extract the files to a folder on your desktop.
 2. Log into Dynamics 365 Customer Insights - Journeys with your admin credentials.
 3. By default, you should be in the Real-time journeys area.
-Confirm that you are in the Real-time journeys area by opening the Area selector in the bottom left of the screen.
+Confirm that you are in the Real-time journeys area by opening the area selector in the bottom left of the screen.
 4. In the left menu, navigate to the Assets section.
 Select **Library**.
 Select the **+ New** button to open the upload files window.
 5. Select **+ Add files**, locate the image files on your local computer, and select them.
 6. While the upload window is open, add a logo tag to contosologo.png.
 (Start by typing logo into the text box below the image file name.
 After typing *logo*, select what you just typed.
 A tag will be added below the file name.)